Staffing for International Work

 Immigration: Individuals must have the correct immigration status and permission to work in the country where they’re physically working.
 For non-local nationals, this usually involves a work permit sponsored by an employer in the host country.
 See visa and immigration requirements for more information.

 Taxes: Like the U.S., most countries collect employee-owed taxes as well as employer-owed taxes (also known as “social costs” or “payroll taxes”).
 Globally, employment taxes account for an average 20 percent of an employee's annual salary.
 Laws vary by country regarding an employer’s responsibility to withhold and remit taxes owed by the employee.
+Learn more about common international taxes.

 Employment laws: Most countries have employment laws that are more favorable to employees than U.S. laws.
 Examples include mandated employment contract terms, paid time off, limitations on termination, and severance payments.